This month may have seen the initial judicial step in overturning the landmark abortion case, Roe v. Wade.

 With President Trump following through on his campaign promise to appoint conservative justices to the Supreme Court, the reality of a landmark overturn has become more viable.

-It is important to note that in addition to SCOTUS appointees, Trump has appointed 95 judges to the lower federal courts, 37 of whom are on circuit courts.
+It is important to note that in addition to Trump's two SCOTUS appointees, as of September 1, 2019, he has also appointed (with Senate confirmation) over 140 federal judges to the lower federal courts, over 40 of whom are on circuit courts.
 The Supreme Court is presented with approximately 7,000 cases a year and selects approximately 250 to review.
 Thus, circuit courts often set the precedent for their jurisdiction with no hierarchal influence.

 The 6th Circuit Court of Appeals holds a heavy conservative leaning, with 11 of the 16 active judges reputably more conservative.
 Six of them are Trump appointees.